apache/druid/docs/content/Tasks.md

 layout: doc_page
 ---
 # Tasks
 Tasks are run on middle managers and always operate on a single data source.
+Tasks are submitted using [POST requests](Indexing-Service.html).

 There are several different types of tasks.